NRCan/geo-deep-learning/docs/source/dataset.rst

 Dataset
 +++++++

-The dataset configuration can be found :ref:`here <configurationdefaultparam>`, this file contain specific information about input data parameters for the execution of your command.
-The documentation on the parameters use is explain in the :ref:`yaml <yamlparameters>` section.
+The dataset configuration defines the data (images, ground truth) and their parameters.
+The documentation on the parameters used is explained in the :ref:`yaml <yamlparameters>` section.

-The sampling and inference steps requires a csv referencing input data.
+The tiling and inference steps requires a csv referencing input data.
 An example of input csv for massachusetts buildings dataset can be found in
 `tests <https://github.com/NRCan/geo-deep-learning/blob/develop/tests/tiling/tiling_segmentation_binary_ci.csv>`_.
 Each row of this csv is considered, in geo-deep-learning terms, to be an